 Those who have failed drug tests, especially multiple tests, will benefit from treatment for drug abuse or addiction.
 There are rehab programs that provide a wide range of services to help get you back on track.
 These include:

 You may have been ordered to do drug screening and now wonder what happens if you fail a drug test.
-If you are wondering that, you may need to consider getting help for a substance problem.
+If you are wondering that, you may need to seek treatment and consider getting help for a substance problem.

 Journey Hillside Provides Comprehensive Addiction Treatment